16-34/SLM-Translation/README_EN.md

 ## How to Use

-After ensuring that your Ollama configuration is correct and running properly:
+After ensuring that your configuration is correct:

 -   **Hover Translation**: Select the text you want to translate, then hover your mouse over the selected part.
 -   **Translate Selection**: Select the text you want to translate, then press the shortcut `shift` + `alt` + `t` or enter `SLM-Translation: Translate` in the command palette.